Flåm Line: Operation

 In 1969, ridership increased by 10 percent and by 12 percent the following year.
 In 1971 and 1972, it saw a 20-percent increase—the latter representing the first year with InterRail tickets.
 By then the annual ridership had reached 175,000.
 In 1970, an additional train was stationed at Flåm, which made it possible to travel a round trip between Flåm and Bergen in a day.
 Between 1975 and 1982, NSB started running direct trains between Ål and Flåm.
 In 1978, the morning express trains on the Bergen Line started stopping at Myrdal, allowing better access for tourists to the Flåm Line.
 Traffic increased further until 1980, when it hit 200,000, and then remained stable through the decade.

-When the line opened, it received a lot of freight traffic for the construction of a power station in Årdal.
+When the line opened, it received a lot of freight traffic for the construction of a power station in Årdal Municipality.
 From the opening, the Flåm Line was the fastest means of transport between Sogn and both Oslo and Bergen, and most post was also sent via the line.
 From 1977, most of the post was instead sent by truck via Gol, and only post from Aurland went via the railway.
 Other products sent by the line were milk to the dairy in Voss, which terminated in 1983, as well as fruit.
 Partial loads saw a large increase during the 1960s, after NSB and the ferry operator Fylkesbaatane i Sogn og Fjordane teamed up to send packages via Flåm to Oslo and Bergen.
 Flåm had several arrivals until 1973, when Linjegods was established.
 Following a reorganization, the number of calls was reduced to once per week.
 Freight volume fell further during the 1980s; an attempt in 1978 to force the three major distributors Linjegods, Firda Billag and Sogn Billag to route traffic via the Flåm Line failed.